humanbelnik/c-testing-workflow/README.md

-> The following group of scripts will allow you to comfotably test your C-language projects.
+> The following group of scripts will allow you to comfortably test your C-language projects.
 # Workflow
 ## 1. Setup
 1. Copy this reposiory to your local machine
     ``` bash
     git clone <repo/link>
     ```
 2. You need to place your project files in `proj` folder.
-If you have multiple projects - copy `proj` folder as many times as you need, rename them and place your each of your project in each copied folder.
-At the end, your file structure shold be look like this:
+If you have multiple projects - copy `proj` folder as many times as you need, rename them and place each of your project in each copied folder.
+At the end, your file structure shold look like this:
     ```bash
     c-testing-workflow/
         /ctest